Casino (computer virus)

-The casino computer virus activates on 15 January, 15 April, and 15 August.
+Casino activates on 15 January, 15 April, and 15 August.

+Casino was among the classic DOS viruses included in a "Malware Museum", created by Jason Scott of the Internet Archive and Mikko Hyppönen of F-secure in 2016.

 In popular culture

-In 2021, the virus was featured in the A Virus, Heartbreak and a World of Possibilities episode of Young Sheldon.
+In 2021, the virus was referenced in the A Virus, Heartbreak and a World of Possibilities episode of Young Sheldon.